What are the health benefits of consuming non-dairy yogurt?

 - Taste: If you like minimal sweetness in your yogurts, this is a great pick.
 The blueberry flavor is very subtle, and there's not an artificial, sugary taste in the slightest.

 - Texture: This is definitely one of the runniest yogurts.
 That said, it's still nice and creamy.

 - Other flavors available: Unsweetened plain, strawberry, vanilla, lemon, cherry, coconut

-Almond milk is typically my least favorite non-dairy milk, but I’ve gotta say—this yogurt is making me change my mind.
-It was incredibly smooth and creamy and the vanilla flavor wasn’t at all overpowering or artificial-tasting, making it a great base for smoothies and parfaits.
+Almond milk is typically my least favorite non-dairy milk, but I have to say—this yogurt is making me change my mind.
+It was incredibly smooth and creamy and the vanilla flavor wasn't at all overpowering or artificial-tasting, making it a great base for smoothies and parfaits.

-What a RD thinks of almond milk: “Many almond milks are fortified with vitamins and minerals—so in a cup of milk, you could get around 45 percent of the daily value for calcium, 50 percent of the daily value for vitamin B12, and 25 percent of the daily value for vitamin D. Vitamin D is typically not easy to find in foods.” —Amy Gorin
+What a RD thinks of almond milk: "Many almond milks are fortified with vitamins and minerals—so in a cup of milk, you could get around 45 percent of the daily value for calcium, 50 percent of the daily value for vitamin B12, and 25 percent of the daily value for vitamin D. Vitamin D is typically not easy to find in foods," Gorin says.

 - Flavor: Vanilla

-- Taste: This yogurt has just the right amount of vanilla and sweetness that provides great flavor without being at all overpowering.
-It’s also a natural not-trying-too-hard flavor, like some of the other vanilla options on the market.
+- Taste: This yogurt has just the right amount of vanilla and sweetness that provides great flavor without being at all overpowering, like some of the other vanilla options on the market.